zeyihou/collaborative-learn/src/WLGAN_DCGAN_CelebA/models/models.md

-path to checkpoints of G and D.
+# path to checkpoints of G and D.
+You can use any checkpoints of the trained GAN model.